avramemil/CAD-to-KML/README.md

 # CAD-to-KML
-Convert dxf CAD files to KML format and let you choose EPSG for converted files convert files using GDAL library
+Convert dxf CAD files to KML format and let you choose EPSG for converted files using GDAL lybrary